Jimmy Lai magazine sale stokes concern over HK media landscape

 3 Min Read

-HONG KONG, July 17 (Reuters) - Hong Kong media company Next Digital Ltd, founded by tycoon and outspoken Beijing critic Jimmy Lai, said on Monday it plans to sell its flagship magazine and four others to a local businessman for HK$500 million ($64.08 million).
+HONG KONG (Reuters) - Hong Kong media company Next Digital Ltd, founded by tycoon and outspoken Beijing critic Jimmy Lai, said on Monday it plans to sell its flagship magazine and four others to a local businessman for HK$500 million ($64.08 million).

 Next Magazine is well known for its in-depth investigative reports about Chinese and local politics, as well as gossipy articles about the city's social elite, triads and entertainers.